VectorZeroAI/RamPipe/README.md

 Comunitaction between CLI *(`rampipe`)* and the demon *(`rampiped`)* happens via UNIX socket at /run/rampipe.sock

-The json file is on tmpfs.

-It is not synced back, since on everything is unpinned on shutdown.
+The json file is on tmpfs, it is not synced back, since on everything is unpinned on shutdown, wich leaves the file empty.

 This service doesnt allow to persist settings for now.